Metrics Framework Design

 Meta data is order dependent.

-Below are two examples of constructing a metric with meta data.
-One creates the vector and passes it as a parameter, the other constructs the vector in place.
+Below are two examples of registering a counter metric with metadata.
+The first creates the vector and passes it as a parameter.
+The second constructs the vector in place.

 MetricMetaData metaData1{{"key1", "value1"}};